 Data Protection Laws require that the College only collects and processes Personal Data to the extent that it is required for the specific purpose(s) notified to the Individual in a privacy notice (see paragraph 7 above) and as set out in the College’s record of how it uses Personal Data.
 The College is also required to ensure that the Personal Data the College holds is accurate and kept up to date.

 All College Personnel that collect and record Personal Data shall ensure that the Personal Data is recorded accurately, is kept up to date and shall also ensure that they limit the collection and recording of Personal Data to that which is adequate, relevant and limited to what is necessary in relation to the purpose for which it is collected and used.
+The College maintains an information asset register listing the Personal Data that it holds, where it is stored and the area responsible.
+This list is updated as new software or classes of Personal Data are added or no longer required.

 All College Personnel that obtain Personal Data from sources outside the College shall take reasonable steps to ensure that the Personal Data is recorded accurately, is up to date and limited to that which is adequate, relevant and limited to what is necessary in relation to the purpose for which it is collected and used.
 This does not require College Personnel to independently check the Personal Data obtained.